LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Fine-Grained Localization

 \item \emph{Group affinity}: $\alpha(D,\vRoom[j],t_q)$ represents the affinity of a set of devices $D$ to be in a room $\vRoom[j]$ at time $t_q$ (i.e., the chance of all devices in $D$ being located in $\vRoom[j]$ at $t_q$), given that device $d_i \in D$ is located in region $g_{k}$ at time $t_q$. \squishend

 Note that the concept of group affinity generalizes that of room affinity.
 While room affinity is a device's conditional probability of being in a specific room, given the region it is located in, group affinity of a set of devices represents the probability of the the set of devices being co-located in a specific room $r_j$ at $t_q$.
 We differentiate between these since the methods we use to learn these affinities are different, as will be discussed in the following section.
-We first illustrate how affinities affect localization prediction using the example in Fig.~\ref{fig:graph}, which shows a hypergraph representing room and group affinities at time $t_q$.
-For instance, an edge between $d_1$ and the room $2065$ in the figure shows the affinity $\alpha(d_1, 2065, t_q) = 0.3$.
-Likewise the hyperedge $\langle d1, d2, 2065\rangle$ with the label 0.12 represents the group affinity, represented as $\alpha(\{d_1,d_2\},2065,t_q)=0.12$\footnote{Affinity computation is discussed in Section~\ref{subsec:affinity}.}.
+We first illustrate how affinities affect localization prediction using the example in Figure~\ref{fig:graph}, which shows a hypergraph representing room and group affinities at time $t_q$.
+For instance, an edge between $d_1$ and the room $2065$ shows the affinity $\alpha(d_1, 2065, t_q) = 0.3$.
+Likewise the hyperedge $\langle d1, d2, 2065\rangle$ with the label 0.12 represents the group affinity, represented as $\alpha(\{d_1,d_2\},2065,t_q)=0.12$.
 If at time $t_q$ device $d_2$ is not online (i.e., there are no events associated with $d_2$ at $t_q$ in that region), we can predict that $d_1$ is in room \textsf{2061} since $d_1$'s affinity to \textsf{2061} is the highest.
 On the other hand, if $d_2$ is online at $t_q$, the chance that $d_1$ is in room \textsf{2065} increases due to the group affinity $\alpha(\{d_1,d_2\},2065,t_q)=0.12$.
-The location prediction for a device $d_i$, thus, must account for both {\em room affinity} between the device and rooms, and also {\em group affinity} between groups of devices and rooms.
+The location prediction for a device $d_i$, thus, must account for both {\em room} and {\em group affinity}.